Peʻa: Origins

 In Polynesia, the origins of tattoo is varied.
 Samoa credit Fiji as the source of the tatau, the Fijians credit the act of Veiqia the tattooing of Fijian women only, and the Māori of New Zealand credit the underworld.

-In Samoan mythology, the origin of the tatau in Samoa is told in a myth about twin sisters Tilafaiga and Taema who swam from Fiji (as in Fitiuta, Manu'a) to Samoa with a basket of tattoo tools.
+In Samoan mythology, the origin of the tatau in Samoa is told in a myth about twin sisters Tilafaiga and Taema who swam from Fiji to Samoa with a basket of tattoo tools.
 As they swam they sang a song which said only women get tattooed.
 But as they neared the village of Falealupo on the island of Savai'i, they saw a clam underwater and dived down to get it.
 When they emerged, their song had changed, the lyrics now saying that only men get the tattoo and not women.
 This song is known in Samoa as the Pese o le Peʻa or Pese o le Tatau.